The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-We fly from the UK to Faro airport on Portugal's Algarve coast.
+We fly from London to Faro airport on Portugal's Algarve coast.
 Transfers from Faro Airport to our hotel will be by road and will take approximately 45 minutes.

 On some occasions there may be a slight delay at the airport, as we may have to wait for other regional flights to arrive before continuing on our transfer, and similarly on departure.